26 Baku Commissars: Soviet investigations

 Boris Vladimirovich Sennikov published a book in 2004 about his findings on the Tambov Rebellion where he mentioned several facts about the event.

 Sennikov claims that the famous Brodsky's painting is an invention of the Soviet historiography.
 The truth was established by the special commission of the All-Russian Central Executive Committee (VTsIK) that arrived from Moscow.
 The commission was headed by Vadim Chaikin (PSR).
 The commission also consisted of a big group of a high-ranking Moscow's Cheka officers headed by Jēkabs Peterss, an international criminal associated with the Siege of Sidney Street.
 Sennikov also brings up a quote of Chaikin in the article of Suren Gazaryan "That should not be repeated" in the Leningrad magazine "Zvezda": "The painting of Brodsky Execution of the 26 Baku Commissars is historically false.
 They were not shot, but rather decapitated.
 And the executioner of the penalty was a single man - a Turkmen, a gigantic strength bogatyr.
 That Turkmen by himself with his own hands using a shashka beheaded all of them."
 The pit with remains of the commissars and their heads was uncovered under the surveillance of the VTsIK special commission and representatives of Cheka.
 The report on the death of Baku commissars was sent by the commission to VTsIK, Sovnarkom, and the Central Committee of RKP(b).

 In 1922 Vadim Chaikin published his book To the history of the Russian Revolution through the Grazhbin Publishing (Moscow) commemorating the first part "Execution of 26 Baku Commissars" to the event.
-After serving time in the Oryol Prison Chaikin on 11 September 1941 he was executed by a firing squad along with 156 other Oryol prison inmates during the Medvedev Forest massacre.
+After serving time in the Oryol Prison Chaikin on 11 September 1941, was executed by a firing squad along with 156 other Oryol prison inmates during the Medvedev Forest massacre.